flyable4472/vanilla_nu/README.md

 - See if there is any way to sync the map mod with server

 # Changelogs
-## v0.3 (Upcoming)
+## v0.3a
-- Added Server Sleep to replace Multiplayer Sleep from Vanilla Tweak (Will need testing since it seems to be just a game rule change, will want to see if we can override that with config)
+- Added Server Sleep to replace Multiplayer Sleep from Vanilla Tweak
+  - Will need testing since it seems to be just a game rule change, will want to see if we can override that with config
 - Added Shulkers Drop Two Shells to replace Double Shulker Shells from Vanilla Tweak
 - Added Inventory Profiles Next for inventory sorting since that seems to be a big hurdle for new players
+- Added CraftPresence so that I can get discord rich presence setup later down the line

 ## v0.2
 - Added Xaero's Map Server Utils for stopping certain minimap options from working when needed